charlestsai1729/AAML_test/labs/lab_1.md

 #### 2. Run the project

-We got KWS model used 1934292 bytes of the memory space.
+We can observe that KWS model has used 1934292 bytes of the memory space.

 ![](https://hackmd.io/_uploads/rkoDnDl02.png)